 In the third place, we have Nitya Muralidharan from XLRI Jamshedpur who wrote about her internship experience at ITC.
 You can read her experience here.
 Nitya says, ”As a child I was very curious and in this process I did two things, ask a lot of questions and break-down things to see how they work (I was never successful in putting them back together!)
 Not surprisingly I ended up being mechanical engineer, but somewhere along the way I picked up the habit of reading, reading whatever I could lay hands on, and my life has never been the same since.
 Reading took me to new places, and gave me perspective on things which I would never even think of.
 Fast forward, today I am a mellowed down version of the curious kid and the voracious reader, but curiosity and my love for words have become a part of my daily life now.
 As an MBA student I think curiosity keeps me going, my perspectives are challenged and changed every day and it is a bitter-sweet journey.
 Apart from reading and analysing things (I have evolved from breaking down things to breaking down cases) I love travelling, playing sports, listening to music and talking to people who are very different from me.”

 Aniket Patil from JBIMS is the 4th prize winner under this domain for writing about his internship experience at TATA Steel.
 You can read about his experience here.
 An Electronics Engineer from VJTI, Mumbai (2011-15), he is currently a student of MMS-II at JBIMS.
 He has worked as a Software Engineer in the niche healthcare IT domain at Citiustech for one year.
 He has been a rank holder throughout his school life.
 He has been the Editor for Annual College Magazine at VJTI.
 He is also a member of the ‘Corporate Relations Committee’ at JBIMS.
-An introvert at its best, he finds solace in the books.
+He finds solace in the books.
 He is an avid reader and a huge fan of Dan Brown & J.K.
 Rowling.
 He is passionate about writing and believes in inspiring millions through his writing.

 To make sure that you are as well prepared for the Summer Placements, join our courses on konversations.com today!
 How to Crack the Marketing Internship Interview